kennethkalmer/opensourcery.blog/source/2017-01-05-the-jvm-is-not-that-heavy.html.markdown

 Still I thought it was a bit heavy to use, but I was in love with the ugly duckling.

-I've more or less followed JRuby development and success stories, and had a fantastic time at [Rubyfuza 2016](http://rubyfuza.org) with Charles Nutter.
+I've more or less followed JRuby development and success stories, and had a fantastic time at [Rubyfuza 2015](http://rubyfuza.org) with [Charles Nutter](https://www.youtube.com/watch?v=aZh9e7aFE4E).
 I felt so inspired afterwards that I went on a mission to [open pull requests](https://github.com/activeadmin/activeadmin/pull/3792) to Ruby projects that simply runs their tests with JRuby.
 It stopped with that one, my bad.

 ## Fast forward to 2016